Board of IDFC approves change in directorate

-At meeting held on 25 May 2021The Board of IDFC at its meeting held on 25 May 2021 transacted the following -
+At meeting held on 25 May 2021The Board of IDFC at its meeting held on 25 May 2021 has approved the following change in directorate -

-Change in Designation of Vinod Rai (DIN: 00041867) from Independent Non]Executive Director to Non]Independent Non]Executive Director with immediate effect up to 22 May 2023, subject to approval of the shareholders of the Company and other applicable statutory/ regulatory approvals.
+Change in Designation of Vinod Rai (DIN: 00041867) from Independent Non]Executive Director to Non]Independent Non]Executive Director with immediate effect.

-Appointment of Dr. Jaimini Bhagwati (DIN: 07274047) as an Additional Director in the category of Independent Director for a period of 3 (Three) years with immediate effect, subject to approval of the shareholders of the Company and other applicable statutory/ regulatory approvals.
+Appointment of Dr. Jaimini Bhagwati (DIN: 07274047) as an Additional Director in the category of Independent Director for a period of 3 (Three) years with immediate effect.

-Appointment of Anil Singhvi (DIN: 00239589) as an Additional Director in the category of Independent Director for a period of 3 (Three) years with immediate effect, subject to approval of the shareholders of the Company and other applicable statutory/ regulatory approvals.
+Appointment of Anil Singhvi (DIN: 00239589) as an Additional Director in the category of Independent Director for a period of 3 (Three) years with immediate effect.

 Powered by Capital Market - Live News